 Dreamworld Records – Go!
 Service and Bluetrain 1983 – 1988

-So I guess for me, it started in 1983, with The Service.
+It started properly for me in 1983, with The Service.
 Myself on guitar and vocals, Danny Hagan on bass, Dom ‘Rudy’ Carroll on guitar and vocals and Mick ‘Hi Hat’ Highgate on drums.

 We practised at my parents house in Frimley Green in Surrey and borrowed my Mum’s nursery school mini-bus to play gigs.